Masaru-72/History_Study_Assistant/README.md

 🔊 Optional Text-to-Speech: Listen to answers using built-in speech synthesis (for Korean or English).

-🧩 Anki Flashcard Export: Turn your questions and answers into Anki decks to review later.

 🕸️ RAG Integration: Dynamically pulls relevant content from Wikipedia (or your own knowledge base) for more accurate answers.